 In case of an on-campus emergency, call 617-253-1212 from cell phones to reach the MIT Police directly.
 All 911 calls made from a cell phone go to the Massachusetts State Police, who transfer them to Cambridge Police, not the MIT Police.
+In an emergency, the best way to get help fast is calling the MIT Police.

-Policing is as much about education as it is enforcement; to this end we are dedicated to working closely with our community as a clear statement of learning and growth.
-The men and women of the MIT Police Department are dedicated to providing excellent service through partnerships that reduce crime, create safe environments, build trust and enhance quality of life in the MIT academic community.
+Policing is as much about education as it is enforcement.
+To this end, the MIT Police are dedicated to working closely with the MIT community to keep it informed of emergencies, criminal activity, and ways to reduce exposure to risk.
+The men and women of the MIT Police Department are dedicated to providing excellent service through partnerships that reduce crime, create safe environments, build trust, and enhance the quality of life in the MIT academic community.

-The MIT Police protect the rights of all individuals and safeguard the safety and welfare of everyone in the MIT community.
-All members of the MIT community are expected to conduct themselves with proper respect for one another and for each other's property.
+The MIT Police protect the rights of all individuals and protect the safety and welfare of everyone in the MIT community.
+As members of a caring and inclusive community, all members of the MIT community are expected to conduct themselves with proper respect for one another and for each other's property.
 It is particularly important to note that each member of the MIT community has the right to be free from acts of violence and threats of violence.
 Members of the MIT community are expected and required to comply with all city, state and federal laws, in addition to MIT policies.

-🔶 VII (10): MIT Together
+VII (9): MIT Student Resources

-http://together.mit.edu/
+http://resources.mit.edu